ArcaneIngenuity/arc/README.md

 Refer to the [API documentation](http://arcaneingenuity.github.io/arc/).

-Arc is a lightweight applications development framework for realtime apps, specifically geared for games, simulations, and rich user experiences.
+Arc is a lightweight application framework for realtime apps, games, simulations, and rich user experiences, based on a powerful configuration / [data-driven](https://en.wikipedia.org/wiki/Data-driven_programming), [SOC](https://en.wikipedia.org/wiki/Separation_of_concerns) architecture.

-Arc is platform-agnostic.
-You should be able to tie it into any timing, input, or rendering approach, or any engine you please.
-It has been tested in conjunction with Android, Windows, Linux, GLFW, EGL, OpenGL, WebGL, GSAP, ENet.
+Arc has been produced using several languages / environments, maximising its flexibility.
+It can tie it into nearly any timing, input, or rendering approach / engine.
+It has so far been tested in conjunction with Android, Windows, Linux, GLFW, EGL, OpenGL, WebGL, GSAP, ENet, and in terms of language/platform, Java, ActionScript, **JS (current)** and **C (current)**.

-Arc is best suited where you are writing the control loop of your application yourself (typical in traditional games development), rather than where you intend a primarily-event based application structure; but methods are available for adapting event-based aspects to arc's loop-based approach (e.g. GLFW or SDL input).

-Arc separates each application into Model, %View and Controller aspects.
-Some game developers are put off by these terms, seeing them as concepts that belong in the business world.
-In fact, separating logic this way clarifies purpose in code, even as standard loop-based game architecture remains fundamentally unchanged.
-MVC is also desirable in instances where a pure data model (no methods / functions) is ideal, either for ease of code review or for state serialisation (refer to Android's saved application state and typical packet construction for TCP and UDP networking).

-Arc (formerly known as disjunction) has been in development since 2011 in four different languages, some defunct: C, JavaScript, Java, ActionScript.
-Each such environment provides different methods of access to core timing, input and rendering.
-Consequently, arc is exceptionally flexible.
+Arc separates your application into Model, View and Controller aspects, clarifying purpose in code while traditional gameloop-based architecture remains undisturbed.
+A simple but powerful configuration approach lets you set up your realtime MVC application structure in minutes, and provides ongoing value through its capacity to include nested mini-configurations in the appropriate Controller or View, allowing the framework user to specfy any and all application data, as well as one-off object creations, through arc.config with minimal fuss.
+Other benefits of MVC include data-driven design, ease of code review due to proper separation of concerns, the ability to write new Views without needing to touch _any_ existing game/simulation logic, the ability to start-stop / couple-decouple new Views at any time, and many more.